Isolated North Korea says its rockets can hit U.S. mainland

 North Korea is under heavy U.N. sanctions that have cut off its previously lucrative arms trade and further isolated the state after its failed 2009 missile test drew sharp rebukes, even from its one major ally, China.

 The United States has denied it has any intention to strike North Korea.
-It has more than 20,000 troops stationed in the South in defense of its ally against the North.
+It has more than 20,000 troops stationed in the South in defence of its ally against the North.